EladioAMendez/visions_align/research/brand.md

 ### 2. Technical Foundation
 *(Contribution from the Lead Systems Architect)*

-VisionsAlign.com will be built upon a robust and modern technical foundation, leveraging cutting-edge AI and data integration capabilities to deliver its core value proposition.
-The architecture is designed for scalability, security, and extensibility, ensuring a seamless and reliable user experience.

-**Core Technology:** The foundational layer of VisionsAlign.com will be the **OpenAI GPT-4 API** and **LinkedIn Sales Navigator**.
-GPT-4 provides the advanced natural language processing and generation capabilities necessary to analyze the LinkedIn profiles of *both the user and the stakeholder*, extract nuanced insights into communication styles and decision triggers, and subsequently generate highly personalized meeting playbooks.
-LinkedIn Sales Navigator serves as the primary data source, offering rich, up-to-date professional profiles that are essential for accurate stakeholder analysis.
-The synergy between these two powerful platforms enables the microservice to deliver its unique value.
+**Core Technology Stack:** VisionsAlign.com is built on a modern, scalable foundation designed for rapid iteration and enterprise-grade reliability:

+*   **Frontend:** Next.js 14 with React, TypeScript, and Tailwind CSS
+*   **Backend:** Next.js API routes with Prisma ORM
+*   **Database:** PostgreSQL with comprehensive user and playbook management
+*   **Authentication:** NextAuth.js with Google OAuth integration
+*   **Payments:** Stripe integration for subscription management
+*   **AI Processing:** n8n webhook integration for AI persona analysis
+*   **Deployment:** Netlify with automated CI/CD pipeline
+*   **Email:** Resend for transactional emails and notifications

-**Integration Capabilities:** To enhance the product's value and seamlessly integrate into the professional workflows of its users, VisionsAlign.com will offer several key third-party integrations:
+**Integration Capabilities:** To enhance the product's value and seamlessly integrate into the professional workflows of its users, VisionsAlign.com offers several key third-party integrations:

 *   **Calendar APIs (e.g., Google Calendar, Outlook Calendar):** This integration will allow users to directly import their meeting schedules, enabling VisionsAlign.com to proactively identify upcoming executive interactions and automatically generate relevant playbooks.
 It will also facilitate the scheduling of follow-up meetings based on playbook recommendations.
 *   **CRM Systems (e.g., Salesforce, HubSpot):** Integration with popular CRM platforms will allow users to enrich their stakeholder profiles within VisionsAlign.com with existing customer data, ensuring a holistic view of their relationships.
 This also enables the export of meeting insights and action items back into the CRM for comprehensive relationship management.